shareef-ragab/shareef-ragab/README.md

 - ✅ System Analysis Skills.
 - ✅ Proficient in using Git, GitHub, Trello, and Slack.

-Clients' satisfaction and delivering quality work are my top priorities.
+Client satisfaction and delivering quality work are my top priorities.
 Once I start working on a project, I don't rest until I provide the perfect app that meets my clients' expectations.

 <!-- Skills and Technologies -->
 ## 🚀 Skills and Technologies